mishak-hub/CLOCR/README.md

 ## Prerequisites
 * Anaconda: [WSL Installation Guide](https://medium.com/hydroinformatics/software-development-in-linux-install-miniconda-in-wsl-27e809a0c064)

+The below sections of installing miniconda are not needed if you just specify a python version!
+See below section about using `conda env create python=3.10 -f environment.yml `.

 It is quite intimidating to install Anaconda on Newton.
 I recommend doing the following:
 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh